Players Championship and next three PGA Tour events canceled

 Earlier on Thursday, commissioner Jay Monahan announced that the final three rounds of The Tour’s flagship event would be played without any spectators.

-Monahan has scheduled an 8 a.m. local time (1200 GMT) press conference to answer questions about what prompted the cancellation.
+Monahan has scheduled an 8 a.m. local time (1200 GMT) news conference to address the reasons behind the cancellation.

 The first round was played in front of spectators at TPC Sawgrass.
 Japan’s Hideki Matsuyama led at nine-under-par 63 in Ponte Vedra Beach.

-The cancellation of the Players, the Valspar Championship in Florida, the World Golf Championships-Dell Matchplay in Austin, Texas, and the Texas Open in San Antonio means there will be no events before the April 9-12 Masters.
+The cancellation of the Players, the Valspar Championship in Florida, the World Golf Championships-Dell Matchplay in Austin, Texas, and the Texas Open in San Antonio means there will be no events before the April 9-12 Masters — the year’s first major.

-Speculation is swirling about whether the Masters will go ahead as scheduled, even if without any spectators.
+Speculation is swirling about whether the Masters at Augusta National in Georgia will go ahead as scheduled, with some reports suggesting spectators might be limited or banned altogether.

-The tournament at Augusta National in Georgia is the first major championship of the year.

 The club made no public comment on Thursday.